Univ-Wyo-Education/S20-2150/McRun/issues.md

 1. xyzzy5005_001: both read/write lines to memory are turned on during a store.
 	- xyzzy5041_001: - at one point we have both "read" and "write" lines on to memory at once - single step it an late in the StoreI process --- OOPS!
 1. xyzzy2000_002: whenever memory_Read - should take the action of MAR -> Memory on, Memory to MDR on - and show lines.
+1. Clean up the "output" box - so will not duplicate messages to it.